Enroll in a Military Friendly School with internationally focused online and in-person master’s programs.

 Scholarships and Benefits

+You will gain relevant professional experience through practical coursework and we prioritize your career development.
 Our alumni find fulfilling careers in the intelligence community, at think tanks, and at organizations like the United Nations, U.S. State Department, and World Bank, as well as in banking, consulting, language services, international development, technology, and education companies around the world.
 Learn how they are thriving in their careers.

 Choose the Degree That’s Right for You